ShardOnGithub/shard.github.io/index.md

 ### Importing .mp3 files

 Find the .mp3 file for your song.
-(I recommend this site: https://downloads.khinsider.com/friday-night-funkin) Remember the sprites button?
+(I recommend this site: https://downloads.khinsider.com) Remember the sprites button?
 Next to it, is a backdrops button, and the backdrops _pane_ is above it.
 Click it, then go to "Sounds" on the top left.
-Hover over the bottom left button, and find an upload icon.
-Your mp3 should be in it once done!
-(Remember to change the "start sound" block's output and the bpm (block labeled "set tempo to _ "))
+Hover over the button on the bottom left of the screen, and you'll find an upload icon at the top of the menu.
+Upload it, and your mp3 should be in it once done!
+(Remember to change the "start sound" block's output and the bpm, which you can find in the base game! (block labeled "set tempo to _ "))